Sufficient Explanations in Databases and their Connections to Database Repairs: Discussion and Conclusions

 \section{Discussion and Conclusions}

+\paragraph{\bf 1.
+On Endogenous and Exogenous Tuples.} To give an example of how these two kinds of tuples may appear in a DB setting, consider a physical or virtual data integration system.
+Tuples that belong to a data source that is beyond our control or scope of interest could be seen as exogenous.
+This could be a source that we can treat only as a black box, possibly only via QA.
+Instead, we may be interested in investigating a different, particular data source, e.g. in terms of its tuples' contributions to QA.
+Its tuples would be declared as endogenous.

-\paragraph{\bf 1. \ Necessity Degree vs Sufficiency Degree.} One could propose the sufficiency-degree as the right metric to measure a tuple contribution.
-However, the next example taken from \cite{babakThesis} suggests that, in some cases, the necessity degree may give more intuitive results than the sufficiency degree.
+\paragraph{\bf 2. \ Necessity Degree vs Sufficiency Degree.} One could propose the sufficien-cy-degree as the right metric to measure a tuple contribution to QA.
+However, the next example, taken from \cite{babakThesis}, suggests that, in some cases, the necessity degree may give more intuitive results than the sufficiency degree.